CCheCastaldo/bayesian_sesync_course/README.md

 7. Rebuild the website (see below).

-8. Make your commits as normal, but remember the R project file won't be commited since it is in the `.gitignore`.
+8. Make your commits as normal, but remember the R project file won't be committed since it is in the `.gitignore`.
 This is ok.
-If you make a new change to the website you do not need to make a new R project, just open the existing one.
+If you make a new change to the course package you do not need to make a new R project, just open the existing one.

 ------------------------------------------------------------------------

 ### How to update the course website

-Here is a very quick and easy way to update the `SESYNCBayes` R package.
+Here is a very quick and easy way to update the course website if you don't already have an R project set up to do so.

+1. Make a new R project and select the root directory in the repository.

+2. Make whatever changes you need to to the course material.
+You do not need the R project open when you do this.

+3. In the environment pane, under `Build`, click `Build Website`.

+4. Make sure the changes work by previewing them in the browser.

+5. Commit and push the changes to the `docs` folder and the website updates will take effect.
+Again, the R project file won't be committed since it is in the `.gitignore`.
+This is ok.
+If you make a new change to the website you do not need to make a new R project, just open the existing one.